pubnub/pubnub-mcp-server/resources/sdk_docs/java_mobile-push.md

 ```

 ### Returns
 No payload.
-Check result.isFailure() on error or handle exceptions via result.onFailure(...).
+Check result.isFailure() on error or handle via result.onFailure(...).

 Last updated on Oct 21, 2025